jmikkola/goic/README.md

 A crazy stretch goal could be to make the compiler self-host.

+### for building floats

+milestone: parse programs with floats

+- syntax for the types
+- syntax for the floats themselves (just `floating` in Text.Parsec.Number?)

+milestone: handle floats inside of functions

+- extend type checking to understand floats
+- change compilation to pay attention to whether the values are floats
+    - how will this info be communicated to the compiler? one idea is to add distinct operations for float math, like PlusFloat, DivFloat, etc
+- add instructions for float operations

+milestone: usable floats

+- update function calls, function returns, and argument loading to understand floats
+- some way to print them... (should I upgrade the print machinery first?)

 # Development notes

 A way to try out things in the parser quickly: